weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 6) 41 < (2 ai.

 LJ
-If we apply (6) to B— A in place of 4, where 4, Be L(R", R™), we see that if the matrix elements a;; are continuous functions of a parameter, then the same is true of 4.
+If we apply (6) to B- A in place of 4, where 4, Be L(R", R™), we see that if the matrix elements a;; are continuous functions of a parameter, then the same is true of 4.
 More precisely:

-If S is a metric space, if ayy, ..., a, are real continuous functions on S, and if, for each p € S, A, is the linear transformation of R" into R™ whose matrix has entries a;(p), then the mapping p— A, is a continuous mapping of S into L(R", R™).
+If S is a metric space, if ayy, ..., a, are real continuous functions on S, and if, for each p € S, A, is the linear transformation of R" into R™ whose matrix has entries a;(p), then the mapping p- A, is a continuous mapping of S into L(R", R™).

 DIFFERENTIATION